Frequently Asked Questions

 If you wish to start your studies at the College of Europe, the deadline for submitting your online application on the College of Europe website is January 18.
 The deadline for the two (online) letters of recommendation is February 1.

-If you wish to start your studies at The Fletcher School, the deadline for submitting your online application on The Fletcher School website is January 10.
+If you wish to start your studies at Fletcher, the deadline for submitting your online application on Fletcher's website is January 10.

 Regardless of where you submit your application, you will have to provide an academic and a professional letter of recommendation.